Kleinmachnow

-First mentioned in the Landbuch of Karl IV in 1375, the place played an important role at the Bäke beek / creek crossing, secured by multiple medieval castles.
+First mentioned in the Landbuch of Karl IV in 1375, the Kleinmachnow played an important role at the Bäke beek / creek crossing, secured by multiple medieval castles.
 The last of these castles (none of which are preserved today) belonged to the Knights of Hake, a family who shaped the local history until the 20th century.
 The replacement of the Bäke (beek / creek) with the Teltow Canal in 1906 brought the village the now listed historic Kleinmachnow flood-gate.

-In the first half of the 20th century, Kleinmachnow grew from a rural village to a suburb municipality of the Berlin Metropolitan Area.
+In the first half of the 20th century, Kleinmachnow grew from a rural village to a suburban municipality of the Berlin metropolitan area.
 The construction of the Berlin Wall cut Kleinmachnow off from West Berlin.
 The community's location near the border meant it was relatively isolated in the GDR.
 Since the German reunification, Kleinmachnow has been part of the growth of the countryside areas outside of Berlin.